 Story Highlights

-• The slots generate well over $100 million; funds used for recreation activities
+• U.S. military has thousands of slot machines on overseas bases• The slots generate well over $100 million; funds used for recreation activities

 • Critic charges that the military shouldn't use vice to pay for such programs